-Best WiFi extender to boost the existing network with ethernet cable
+Best long range WiFi extender to boost the existing network with ethernet cable

 All EAP model extenders are also mesh compatible.
 But to create the mesh, the first root access point should be connected by cable to the main router, and then other EAP extender can work in the mesh.
 Mesh can only be created with the Omada software controller.
 You can use a 60 meter cable with it.